Fangyi Li

 Background

 Fangyi is a PhD researcher at Edinburgh Law School.
-She researches on culturally-grounded views and practices of post-conflict justice in Southeast Asia, focusing specifically on global-local frictions in responding to legacies of mass atrocities.
+She researches on locally embedded views and practices of post-conflict justice in Cambodia and Timor-Leste, focusing specifically on global-local frictions in responding to legacies of mass atrocities.
+Fangyi was a visiting scholar at KU Leuven from March to May 2025, supported by the International Mobility Fund from the Scottish Centre for Crime & Justice Research (SCCJR).

 Undergraduate teaching